 Q: In our grossly politically-divided nation and world, what should be the response of Christian believers who are expected to vote for ‘the lesser of two evils’.
 I don’t vote since ‘both sides of the coin’ are evil in my view.
 I wish I could put Jesus on the ballot!

-A. Thank you for this probing question and piercing comment.
+A. Thank you for this very relevant question.
 No doubt, you have lots of company, including a friend who reportedly did write-in Jesus as a presidential candidate!
 I believe there are relatively clear answers as well as lessons to be learned from how other believers have addressed these issues, but first let’s review some basics to clarify the context in which we Christ-believers are to operate in our politicized world.
 (Apologies in advance for a lengthy response to your short question.)

 Politics is all about the processes of discerning, sifting, sorting, proposing, negotiating, deciding, formulating, legislating, monitoring, assessing and modifying governing policies for a society.
 Applying this in a democratic framework is boisterous and messy, and is especially so in America where there are only two political parties.
 Your reference to sides of a coin are somewhat relevant.
 However, I prefer to perceive politics and governing policies as stretching along a lengthy spectrum.
 Media across our nation continually report, on most major issues, the majority of Americans tend to cluster around the middle of this political spectrum, and only relatively small fringes cluster around the extreme ends.
 Keep this in mind.